 Now, the eggs can go in.

-Last but not least, one ripe banana goes into the blender (or food processor), and mix up everything until well-combined.
+Last but not least, one ripe banana goes into the blender (or food processor).
+Mix up everything until well-combined.

 Transfer the batter to a medium-sized bowl.